Grover search revisited; application to image pattern matching: Quantum pattern matching algorithm

-where $N=2^n$ and $d_j$ is the $j$th element of the $N$-element real vector $\boldsymbol{d}$.
-The important point is that we have to identify not only the absolute value but also the sign of $d_{j}$.
-Note that Ref.~\cite{Zoufal2019-to} proposed the method to (approximately) load only the absolute value of the coefficients by utilizing the generative adversarial network (GAN).
+where $N=2^n$ and $d_j$ is the $j$th element of the $N$-element normalized real vector $\boldsymbol{d}$.
+To formulate a problem of finding such $U(\boldsymbol{\theta})$, we need a simple yet equivalent condition to Eq.~\eqref{EQ_AAE_1}; the important point is that each element of $e^{i\alpha}U(\boldsymbol{\theta})|0\rangle^{\otimes n}$ have to identify not only the absolute value but also the sign of $d_{j}$.
+Actually Ref.~\cite{Zoufal2019-to} proposed the method to (approximately) load only the absolute value of the coefficients by utilizing the generative adversarial network (GAN).
+In contrast, it was shown in \cite{Nakaji2021-as} that Eq.~\eqref{EQ_AAE_1} is equivalent to the following conditions: